sendhilm1986/AiFocusApp/README.md

 2.  **Dashboard:** After logging in, users land on the **Dashboard**, which serves as a central hub with quick links to all major features.
 3.  **Stress Tracking:** Users navigate to the **Stress Tracker** to log their current stress level (from 1 to 5) and add optional notes.
 This is the primary way users input data into the system.
 4.  **Guided Exercises:** If a user records a high stress level, they are prompted to begin an **AI-Guided Breathing Exercise**.
 These sessions are dynamically tailored to the user's reported stress, featuring a calming voice, personalized guidance, and configurable background music.
-5.  **Hands-Free AI Breathing:** For a more immersive experience, users can access the **AI Hands-Free Breathing** page.
-This distraction-free interface guides them through exercises based on their selected mood, using voice commands and visual cues.
+5.  **Hands-Free AI Breathing:** For a truly personalized and immersive experience, users can access the **AI Hands-Free Breathing** page.
+Instead of selecting a pre-defined exercise, the user describes their current mood in their own words.
+The application's AI then interprets this mood and generates a completely unique breathing exercise—with a custom pattern, duration, and name—tailored to their immediate needs.
+The entire session is guided by voice and synchronized visual cues.
 6.  **Review & Reflect:** Users can review their past entries in the **History** tab or on the **Calendar View**, which provides a color-coded overview of their stress patterns over time.
 7.  **AI Insights:** On the **AI Insights** page, users can generate a detailed analysis of their stress data.
 The AI provides personalized recommendations, identifies patterns, and offers encouragement.
 8.  **Profile Management:** The **Profile Page** allows users to update their name (used for personalizing the AI's guidance) and change their password.